hackclub/hackclub/workshops/color_scheme_generator/README.md

 Using the `useState()` API, you can create a new state variable, and have a way to alter it. `useState()` accepts the initial value of the state item and returns an array containing the state variable, and the function you call to alter the state.
 Since it returns an array we use [array destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) to access each item.

 You can add as many `useState()` calls as you want, to create as many state variables as you want.
-Just make sure you call it in the [top level]https://reactjs.org/docs/hooks-rules.html#only-call-hooks-at-the-top-level) of a component (not in an `if` or in any other block).
+Just make sure you call it in the [top level](https://reactjs.org/docs/hooks-rules.html#only-call-hooks-at-the-top-level) of a component (not in an `if` statement or in any other block).

-Now create two variables `count` and `colors` array using `useState`.
+Now create two states `count` and `colors` using `useState`.

 You have to import the `useState()` hook from the react library.